David LaChapelle

-David LaChapelle (born March 11, 1963) is an American photographer, music video director and film director.
-He is best known for his work in fashion, photography, which often references art history and sometimes conveys social messages.
+David LaChapelle (born March 11, 1963) is an American photographer, music video director, and film director.
+He is best known for his work in fashion and photography, which often references art history and sometimes conveys social messages.
 His photographic style has been described as "hyper-real and slyly subversive" and as "kitsch pop surrealism".
-Once called the Fellini of photography, LaChapelle has worked for international publications and has had his work exhibited in commercial galleries and institutions around the world.
+Once called "the Fellini of photography", LaChapelle has worked for international publications and has had his work exhibited in commercial galleries and institutions around the world.

 Early life

 David LaChapelle was born in Hartford, Connecticut to Philip and Helga LaChapelle; he has a sister Sonja and a brother Philip.
 His mother was a refugee from Lithuania who arrived at Ellis Island in the early 1960s.
 His family lived in Hartford until he was 9 years old.
 He has said to have loved the public schools in Connecticut and thrived in their art program as a child and teenager, although he struggled with bullying growing up.

 He and his family moved to Raleigh, North Carolina, where they lived until he was 14 years old, before returning north to Fairfield, Connecticut.
 He was bullied in his North Carolina school for his sexuality.
 When he was 15 years old, he ran away from home to become a busboy at Studio 54 in New York City.

 Eventually he returned to North Carolina to enroll in the North Carolina School of the Arts.

 His first photograph was of his mother Helga on a family vacation in Puerto Rico.
 LaChapelle credits his mother for influencing his art direction in the way she set up scenes for family photos in his youth.